otrv4/otrv4/otrv4.md

 ```

 To make sure both participants has the same phi during DAKE, sort the instance
-tag by numerical order and JIDs or any string passed too `phi`
+tag by numerical order and JIDs or any string passed to `phi`
 lexicographically.

 ### Secure Session ID